Australian Sailing Special & RPAYC Regulations Equipment Compliance

-- Category 2 – (East Coast Blue Water Series: Pittwater to Southport, Boondelah, Coffs races)
+- Category 2 – (East Coast Blue Water Series: Pittwater to Southport, Cabbage Tree Island, Coffs Race)

-- Category 3 – (east Coast Blue Water Series: Bird Island, Port Hacking, Sydney Harbour Race, Pittwater to Newcastle races)
+- Category 3 – (East Coast Blue Water Series: Bird Island, Port Hacking, Sydney Harbour Race, Pittwater to Newcastle Race)

 - Category 4 – (Short Offshore Pointscore Series)